FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Limitations

 \section{Limitations}

-\paragraph{Scope of \ours.} All of our experiments focus on people biographies and Wikipedia, because many LMs can generate biographies with objective and specific facts (rather than subjective and vague ones) and Wikipedia has a high coverage for them.
-We highlight that \ours\ can be applied to a broader domain, e.g., text about recent events whose knowledge source can be a collection of news articles, or text about scientific findings whose knowledge source can be a collection of scientific literature.
+\paragraph{Scope of \ours.} All of our experiments focus on people biographies and Wikipedia, because many LMs can generate biographies with objective and specific facts (rather than subjective and vague ones) and Wikipedia has a high coverage for them. \ours\ can be applied to a broader domain, e.g., text about recent events whose knowledge source can be a collection of news articles, or text about scientific findings whose knowledge source can be a collection of scientific literature.
+We present a proof of concept in Appendix~\ref{app:nlp-domain} and leave further study for future work.

 Due to the assumptions made in Section~\ref{subsec:data-overview}, \ours\ is not applicable when the facts are more nuanced, open-ended, and debatable~\citep{chen2019seeing,xu2023critical} or with a knowledge source whose text frequently conflicts with each other~\citep{wadden2022scifact}.
 Moreover, \ours\ may not be suitable for the human-written text that is nuanced and includes intentional or implicit deception.